zkniebel/SitecoreUML/Documentation/chapter1.md

   * [x] Updates the content of the Documentation field to be more human-readable **\(1.2.0\)**
   * [x] Adds auto-generation of Documentation based on Sitecore Field Editor-managed values **\(1.2.0\)**
   * [x] Adds support for controlling whether or not Documentation is auto-generated via a Sitecore Field Editor setting **\(1.2.0\)**
+* [ ] Adds new diagram generated on import for visualizing Helix layer dependencies
 * [x] Validation updates
   * [x] Adds field section names to validation **\(1.2.0\)**
 * [ ] Documentation